it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.15
-- Maintain an Inventory of Sensitive Information - Maintain an inventory of all sensitive information stored, processed, or transmitted by the organization's technology systems, including information located onsite or at a remote service provider.
+- Documentation Clearly Identifies Sensitive Information Processed by the Product -  Document all sensitive information stored, processed, or transmitted by the organization's technology systems, including information located onsite or at a remote service provider.

 [AMW: Can we convert this to something testable?]
+[pl: could do the same thing we did with the "wireless inventory one" and make sure that customers are aware of the sensitive data that is being collected and managed]

 >Locate all data that has privacy concerns and election operations concerns if its confidentiality or integrity were to be compromised.